bzminer/bzminer/README.md

 - Awesome Easy to use Linux and Windows GUI miner (Command Line Interface is optional, `bzminer.exe`)
 - HTTP API!
 - Remote management of all mining rigs on your network
-- Fastest Cuda v11 Ethereum/ethash miner (from limited testing)
+- Fastest Cuda v11 Ethereum/ethash miner
 - Control algorithm/pool/wallet mining PER device!
 - Constantly being improved based on feedback from you!
 - Ability to OC in miner (OC's are removed during DAG generation to prevent invalid DAG generation)
 - Advanced mining features, including cooldown periods, thrashing, stales_ok and ramp up
+- DAG Validation for very high OC cards

 ## Current planned major features by version (not including minor releases)
 - v3.0 OpenCL/AMD Ethereum/Ethash mining (v1.0 Cuda/Nvidia only is supported)
-- v4.0 KawPow (RVN/Ravencoin) support
+- v4.0 KawPow (RVN/Ravencoin) support (or ergo, undecided as of now)

 ## Discord Server